Law & Order: Criminal Intent season 7: Network change and production

 The theme music changed to that of the then-defunct Law & Order: Trial by Jury.
 Original episodes of season seven aired on USA Network until August 2008, with reruns on NBC beginning in January 2008.
 Production of the seventh season was interrupted by the 2007 Writers Guild of America strike when Executive Producer Warren Leight and the rest of the writing staff participated in the work stoppage.
 Only 10 of the 22 episodes ordered were produced pre-strike, while the remaining 12 episodes began airing June 8, 2008.

 In May 2008, before the remaining episodes returned, USA Network decided to renew Criminal Intent for a sixteen-episode eighth season.
 Days after USA Network renewed the series, executive producer Warren Leight announced that he was departing the series, after having taken CI to the top drama series in basic cable primetime for the fourth quarter, more than doubling USA’s audience in the 10 p.m.
 Thursday slot from the same period the previous year.
-Leight departed at the end of the season to work on HBO's therapy drama, In Treatment.
+Leight departed at the end of the season to work on HBO's therapy drama In Treatment.

 Cast changes

 While Criminal Intent was in transition from NBC to USA Network, the salaries of cast members Vincent D'Onofrio, Kathryn Erbe, and Chris Noth were frozen.
-The prospect of the salary freeze wasn't sitting well with them, as they typically enjoy at least a five percent year-to-year bump.
+The prospect of the salary freeze wasn't sitting well with them, as they typically enjoyed at least a five percent year-to-year bump.
 In the end they accepted a non-pay raise for the new season and they returned, static at $350K for each of the 11 episodes produced.

 Julianne Nicholson was temporarily replaced by Alicia Witt who played Detective Nola Falacci, a new partner to Detective Logan, while Nicholson was on maternity leave.
 Nicholson returned in the episode "Contract," which aired on June 15, 2008 (with In Plain Sight's Mary McCormack making a cameo as her character Mary Shannon).

 Chris Noth decided to leave the series at the end of the season; Noth told TV Guide, "When others couldn't get television shows produced in New York, Dick Wolf found a way to do it, and as a New Yorker I truly appreciate all that he has done for the city.
 The last few years have been fantastic, and both sides are happy with the result.
 'All's well that ends well.'"
 Noth said the split was "totally mutual."
 He added, "The show keeps morphing and always finds new people.
 I'm gonna miss everyone I work with every day."
 Creator Dick Wolf said about Noth's departure "Chris has been a member of the "Law & Order" family since the beginning, and Mike Logan is one of the most popular detectives in the history of television," Wolf says.
 "We all wish him the best."

 Jeff Goldblum was set to replace Noth.
 "Jeff's presence will add a new dimension to an already successful show," Dick Wolf said in a statement.